caranatar/tracerz/README.md

 ## Future plans
 * Genericize json handling, in the same way the RNG characteristics are, to remove built-in dependency
 * Support alternate distributions (weighted, etc...)
-* Support modifiers that act on the tree itself
+* Support modifiers that act on tree nodes
 * Support expansion of modifier parameters